 The specific tests used depend on the type of epilepsy and type of surgery planned, but may include:

-Visual field evaluation -- This is done to measure the person's peripheral (sideways) field of vision.
-The person holds his or her head still while looking at an object in front of him or her or beside him or her.
+- Visual field evaluation -- This is done to measure the person's peripheral (sideways) field of vision.
+The person holds their head still while looking at an object in front of them or beside them.

-Neuropsychological testing -- This include tests that evaluate memory, language, personality, and thinking.
+- Neuropsychological testing -- This includes tests that evaluate memory, language, personality, and thinking.
 They provide baseline information and are then repeated after surgery to see if there is any change in mental functioning.

 - Psychiatric evaluation -- Undergoing surgery for epilepsy is a long and difficult process.
 A psychiatric evaluation helps the person develop reasonable goals and expectations and to prepare for the surgery and recovery phases.

 What Is Brain Mapping?

 Brain mapping is a technique to create a computer-generated image of how electrical activity is distributed across the brain.
 It enables the surgeon to "see" which areas of the brain are active during specific tasks, thus allowing the surgeon to protect vital areas of the brain during surgery.

 Brain mapping may be done during surgery with the patient awake, using medication to keep the person relaxed and pain-free.
 This is done so that the patient can help the surgeon find and avoid areas of the brain responsible for vital functions.
 While the patient is awake, the doctor uses special probes to stimulate different areas of the brain.
 At the same time, the patient is asked to count, identify pictures, or perform other tasks.
 The surgeon can then identify the area of the brain associated with each task.